 p2 tog= purl 2 together;

-If you like to support my work as a crochet designer and support me to provide more free patterns and designs, buy me a cup of coffee:
+Buy me a cup of coffee if you want to support my work as a crochet and knitting designer and help me to provide more free patterns and designs:

 The final dimension of the Herringbone Infinity scarf: Width= 23 cm (9″)& Length= 142 cm (56″);